 A significant part of business has moved online and having e-commerce whenever possible is essential to many companies and organizations.
 In addition, a mobile presence is evolving as another main channel to attract customers, to get them to buy services or simply access information anywhere, anytime.
 An estimated 3 billion mobile users are counted today.
 This is almost half of the planet’s population.
 SEO topics like guest posting, link building, canonicalization, etc must be taught to students as these are some of the fundamentals upon which SEO is built.

 That being said, many changes have been brought into certain job functions, for instance, marketing and communications now requires an extensive digital skill set.
-Additionally, we have seen new job titles springing up like mushrooms after the rain: starting with community and social media managers moving to SEO consultants, web analytics developers, mobile marketers and growth hackers.
+Additionally, we have seen new job titles springing up like mushrooms after the rain: starting with community and social media managers moving to SEO consultants that cater niche edits, web analytics developers, mobile marketers and growth hackers.
 These are just some of the “digital” positions that are in demand and sought after by many employers.
 Yet do we know of any universities offering programs aligning with these positions?

 Are youngsters prepared?